monsoonmaelstrom/book2/book2.md

 “What are you doing?”
 Liam asks, grabbing my hand.

 “You don’t leave an enemy alive at your back.
-Plus when he wakes up he’ll be able to tell Iverson the direction we were headed in, which could be enough,” I whisper quickly.
+Plus, when he wakes up he’ll be able to tell Iverson the direction we were headed in, which could be enough,” I whisper quickly.

 “If Iverson finds the body he’ll know that anyway,” Liam argues.

-“Not if you help me get his body to the river,” I answer.
-I thrust my knife forward and Liam doesn’t stop me, but I can’t help but note the look in his eyes as I do so.
+“Not if you help me get his body into the river,” I answer.
+I thrust my knife forward and Liam doesn’t stop me, but I can’t help but note the look in his eyes as I do.

 I think I might have killed off whatever delusions Liam may have still been harboring about me being a good person.
 I sigh.